aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-SEP/ts/README.md

 7. You can now [connect to the farm](https://docs.aws.amazon.com/rfdk/latest/guide/connecting-to-render-farm.html) and [submit rendering jobs](https://docs.aws.amazon.com/rfdk/latest/guide/first-rfdk-app.html#_optional_submit_a_job_to_the_render_farm).

     **Note:** In order for the Spot Event Plugin to create a Spot Fleet Request you need to:
-    * Create the Deadline Group associated with the Spot Fleet Request Configuration
+    * Create the Deadline Group associated with the Spot Fleet Request Configuration.
+See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/pools-and-groups.html).
-    * Create the Deadline Pools to which the fleet Workers are added
+    * Create the Deadline Pools to which the fleet Workers are added.
+See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/pools-and-groups.html).
-    * Submit the job with the assigned Deadline Group and Deadline Pool
+    * Submit the job with the assigned Deadline Group and Deadline Pool.
+See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/job-submitting.html#submitting-jobs).

+    **Note:** Disable 'Allow Workers to Perform House Cleaning If Pulse is not Running' in the 'Configure Repository Options' when using Spot Event Plugin.
+See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/event-spot.html#prerequisites).

 8. Once you are finished with the sample app, you can tear it down by running:

     **Note:** Any resources created by the Spot Event Plugin will not be deleted with `cdk destroy`.
 Make sure that all such resources (e.g. Spot Fleet Request or Fleet Instances) are cleaned up, before destroying the stacks.
+Disable the Spot Event Plugin by setting 'state' property to 'SpotEventPluginState.DISABLED' or via Deadline Monitor, ensure you shutdown all Pulse instances and then terminate any Spot Fleet Requests in the AWS EC2 Instance Console.

     ```
     cdk destroy